Taking photos of textile art using a smartphone

 Hold up the smartphone directly in front of the centre of the artwork.
 Move forwards or backwards, or use your smartphone’s zoom function.
 You want the artwork to fill most of the image frame, but do leave some space around the outside so you can crop the photo to different dimensions later.

-Check the whole artwork is in focus, not just the central area.
+Check that the whole artwork is in focus, not just the central area.
 If the centre of the image is the only part that’s in focus, try moving further away and zooming in a little using your camera zoom.
-Sharp focus is important for giving you the best quality image of the stitches and textures.
+A sharp focus is important for giving you the best quality image of the stitches and textures.

 Get things straight

 Avoid distorted images, a condition known as keystoning.
-Check the artwork appears straight, not skewed.
-Position the smartphone square-on and make sure you’re not shooting at an angle with the camera tilted too far up or down.
+Check that the artwork appears straight, not skewed.
+Position the smartphone square on and make sure you’re not shooting at an angle with the camera tilted too far up or down.
 Your phone may have a grid function to help with this.

 A square stitched textile sample